The opioid crisis has resulted in a rise of infants born with opioid withdrawal symptoms.

-There’s been a 300 percent increase in the incidence of NAS from 1999 to 2013, reports the CDC.
+There’s been a in the incidence of NAS from 1999 to 2013, reports the CDC.

 In October of last year, the Centers for Medicare & Medicaid Services announced the launch of the Maternal Opioid Misuse (MOM) program.
 The agency plans to partner with several states over the next five years to offer services to mothers with substance use disorders and newborns dependent on drugs.